MattNogueira/CS/README.en.md

 - Pending activity 8.
 - [ListaHerançaPOO](https://github.com/MattNogueira/CS-Codes/tree/main/ListaHerancaPOO): Class and object-oriented programming in Java with get and set methods and inheritance.
 Activity 7 of the curricular unit Programming of Computational Solutions.
 Questions come from [here](https://docs.google.com/document/d/1AWWr8Omu0gsfHFrB78zQFcnd-u-EjX8j/edit).
 - Pending activity 10.
 - [PoliHero](https://github.com/MattNogueira/CS-Codes/tree/main/PoliHero): Class and object-oriented programming in Java with get and set methods and inheritance.
-Activity 7 of the curricular unit Programming of Computational Solutions.
+Activity 11 of the curricular unit Programming of Computational Solutions.
 Questions come from [here](https://docs.google.com/document/d/13xq9VL2AI2VO3nw5aIUe96lcmb8h9RO8/edit?usp=sharing&ouid=111020856611809207124&rtpof=true&sd=true).
--
+- [ElevadorTryExcept](https://github.com/MattNogueira/CS-Codes/tree/main/ElevadorTryExcept): Class and object-oriented programming in Java with exception handling.
+Activity 12 of the curricular unit Programming of Computational Solutions.
+The question is an extension of another activity, ElevadorPOO, activity 6, but with exception handling.
+- [ElevadorLogExcept](https://github.com/MattNogueira/CS-Codes/tree/main/ElevadorLogExcept): Class and object-oriented programming in Java with exception handling.
+Activity 13 of the curricular unit Programming of Computational Solutions.
+The question is an extension of the previous activity, ElevadorTryExcept, activity 12, but with file manipulation to write down errors on a file named log.